CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-requests.md

 the response body will contain the requested data encoded in a JSON string.
 Another possible code is "301 Moved Permanently" for calls that have been moved.

-Other status codes include the "201 Created" code for a successful POST request and the "303 See Other" code for a PUT request that was moved.
+Other status codes include the "201 Created" code for a successful POST request.
+PUT methods that have successfully altered data will return a "200 OK".
+However, it is possible that a PUT method will create a new entity, in which case a "303 See Other" code will refer you to the new entity.
 POST and PUT requests can also contain **X-location** headers with the URL of the entities that were created.
 For example `X-location: https://api.copernica.com/v1/profile/$profileID` for calls that create or update profiles.